by Susan Flantzer

 Her Imperial Highness Princess Nori was born on April 18, 1969 at the Aoyama Detached Palace in Tokyo, Japan.
 She is the third of the three children and the only daughter of Emperor Akihito and Empress Michiko (born Michiko Shōda).
 Shortly after her birth, her grandfather Emperor Shôwa (Hirohito) named her Sayako and granted her the title Princess Nori (Nori no miya Sayako Naishinnô).

-Princess Nori complete her primary and secondary education at Gakushūin whose original purpose, before World War II, was to educate members of the aristocracy including members of the Imperial Family.
+Princess Nori completed her primary and secondary education at Gakushūin whose original purpose, before World War II, was to educate members of the aristocracy including members of the Imperial Family.
 Members of the Imperial Family have continued to attend Gakushūin for their primary, secondary, and university education.
 Princess Nori continued her university education at Gakushuin University and she graduated from the Department of Japanese Literature in the Faculty of Letters in March 1992.

 Gakushūin School Corporation Official Website